LISTEN TO THIS ARTICLE:

 Roughly three quarters of people with Specific Phobia have more than one feared subject.
 In fact, the average is three.
 Subjects usually fall into a few common categories: animals, situations, environment/forces of nature (think heights or water), and blood/injection/injury.

-People with Specific Phobia who fear animals, situations, or the natural environment usually experience an activated fight-or-flight response: a cold sweat, increased heart rate, and rapid breathing.
+People who fear animals, situations, or the natural environment usually experience an activated fight-or-flight response.
+That’s a cold sweat, increased heart rate, and rapid breathing.
 However, those who fear the sight of blood or needles usually react with nausea, dizziness, and even fainting due to a rapid rise and subsequent fall of both heart rate and blood pressure.

-Fear can also occur even in expectation of the subject, and the reaction often takes the form of a panic attack.
-However, these panic attacks are distinguishable from those of Panic Disorder because the person can tell when the attacks are going to happen, whereas those of Panic Disorder come out of the blue.
+Fear can also occur even in expectation of the subject.
+The reaction often takes the form of a panic attack.
+However, these panic attacks are distinguishable from those of Panic Disorder.
+Here, the person predict them, whereas those of Panic Disorder come out of the blue.

 Treating Specific Phobia